fabean/flexbox-grid/readme.md

 You can get this project into like any node package: `npm install koality-flexbox-grid`

-Then in your projects sass you will want to import it like `@import `node_modules/koality-flexbox-grid/src/scss/grid`.
-In doing that you can override some variables for breakpoints.
+Then in your projects sass you will want to import it like `@import `node_modules/koality-flexbox-grid/src/scss/flexbox-grid`.
+In doing that you can override some variables.

 ## Classes